 Oklahoma Raises Raw Milk Sales Cap, Legalizes Advertising, Still No Off-Farm Sales

-Oklahoma's 2026 raw milk law raises the sales cap and legalizes advertising while maintaining the requirement that sales occur at the licensed farm.
+Oklahoma's 2026 raw milk law raises the sales cap and legalises advertising while keeping sales at the licensed farm.

 Latest developments and news related to raw milk in Oklahoma

-Oklahoma's 2026 raw milk law raises the sales cap and legalizes advertising while maintaining the requirement that sales occur at the licensed farm.
+Oklahoma's 2026 raw milk law raises the sales cap and legalises advertising while keeping sales at the licensed farm.

-Read Article →Oklahoma Senate Bill 2028 advances through the legislature with provisions raising the raw milk sales cap and legalizing producer advertising for farm-direct raw milk sales.
+Read Article →Oklahoma Senate Bill 2028 advances with provisions raising the raw milk sales cap and legalising producer advertising.

 Read Article →Official government documents and legal resources for Oklahoma

-Oklahoma legislation signed in 2026 raising the raw milk sales cap, legalizing advertising for licensed producers, and updating labeling requirements for farm-direct raw milk sales.
+The 2026 legislation raising the Oklahoma raw milk sales cap, legalising advertising by licensed producers, and updating labelling requirements for farm-direct sales.

-View Official Resource →Oklahoma statute governing raw milk farm-direct sales and the state permit requirement, forming the base law that SB 2028 (2026) amended.
+View Official Resource →The base Oklahoma statute governing farm-direct raw milk sales and the state permit requirement, as amended by SB 2028 in 2026.

 View Official Resource →Search for raw milk sources near popular locations in Oklahoma